 Too often, due to juggling multiple priorities, decision makers don’t keep weather-related events top of mind when the weather is nice.
 That means being unprepared when weather-related disasters strike, causing safety and financial problems.

-When the forecast calls for sunshine and roses, that’s actually the perfect time to start planning for weather-related disasters to mitigate the risk to your facility.
+When the forecast calls for sunshine, that’s actually the perfect time to start planning for weather-related disasters to mitigate the risk to your facility.

 Original Article Source: